 The transition of MultilAyer/multipolymer packagiNg into more sustainable multilayer/single polymer products for the fooD and phArma sectors through the deveLopment of innovative functional Adhesives

 To address this challenge, the European Commission has defined a ‘European Strategy for Plastics in a Circular Economy’.
 However, implementation faces some issues.
-A major challenge is that, in order to improve performance, packaging is becoming increasingly complex, often incorporating mixed materials that makes it difficult to recycle.
+A major challenge is that, in order to improve performance, the packaging is becoming increasingly complex, often incorporating mixed materials that make it difficult to recycle.

 The overall objective of the MANDALA project is to demonstrate the feasibility of its multilayer packaging as part of the circular economy.
 Within this, it seeks to deliver specific objectives.
 It will:

 - Stimulate an effective after-use plastics economy by helping make the economics of recycling more attractive.